Adjunct Bios M-O

 He earned his MSW from Fordham University Graduate School of Social Work in 1991 and also received a diploma of advance studies in educational leadership in 2000.

-I am a clinical social worker and mindfulness educator in full-time private practice in Westchester County where I work with youth, adults and families using a variety of therapeutic modalities including psychodynamic and cognitive-behavioral therapies.
-I also teach mindfulness to individuals and families as well as provide professional development in mindfulness to not for profits and schools.
+I am a clinical social worker and mindfulness educator in full-time private practice in Westchester County where I work with youth, adults, and families using a variety of therapeutic modalities including psychodynamic and cognitive-behavioral therapies.
 Before focusing on private practice full time, I worked across a variety of settings including hospitals, mental health centers, not-for-profits, and schools.
-I have a Masters in Social Work from the University of Maryland and an Advanced Certificate in Clinical Social Work from NYU.
-I also hold a certificate in Adult Psychotherapy from WCSPP and a certificate in Parent Management Training from Yale Parenting Center and am certified to teach a variety of mindfulness curricula to youth and adults, including Learning 2 Breathe and MBSR-T. I am currently a candidate for certification in mindfulness and psychotherapy from the Institute for Meditation and Psychotherapy.
+I have a Master's in Social Work from the University of Maryland and an Advanced Certificate in Clinical Social Work from NYU.
+I also hold a certificate in Adult Psychotherapy from WCSPP, a certificate in Mindfulness and Psychotherapy from the Institute for Meditation and Psychotherapy, and a certificate in Parent Management Training from Yale Parenting Center.
+I am also certified to teach a variety of mindfulness curricula to youth and adults.

 Adjunct Assistant Professor